snakeUni/note/note/ecma.md

 Here, the ! just means that we are certain that this call to ToBoolean will `never return an exception`, not that the result is inverted!

+## ReturnIfAbrupt Shorthands

+Invocations of abstract operations and syntax-directed operations that are prefixed by ? indicate that ReturnIfAbrupt should be applied to the resulting Completion Record.
+For example, the step:

+> ?
+OperationName().

+is equivalent to the following step:

+> ReturnIfAbrupt(OperationName()).

+Similarly, for method application style, the step:

+> ? someValue.OperationName().

+is equivalent to:

+> ReturnIfAbrupt(someValue.OperationName()).

+Similarly, prefix ! is used to indicate that the following invocation of an abstract or syntax-directed operation will never return an abrupt completion and that the resulting Completion Record's [[Value]] field should be used in place of the return value of the operation.
+For example, the step:

+> Let val be !
+OperationName().

+is equivalent to the following steps:

+1. Let `val` be `OperationName()`.
+2. Assert: `val` is never an `abrupt completion`.
+3. If `val` is a `Completion Record`, set val to val.[[Value]].

+Syntax-directed operations for runtime semantics make use of this shorthand by placing ! or ? before the invocation of the operation:

+> Perform !
+SyntaxDirectedOperation of NonTerminal.